Delivery included to the United States

-Typographia, or the Printers' Instructor - Volume 1 - Cambridge Library Collection - History of Printing, Publishing and Libraries
+Typographia, or The Printers' Instructor Including an Account of the Origin of Printing, With Biographical Notices of the Printers of England, from Caxton to the Close of the Sixteenth Century - Cambridge Library Collection - History of Printing, Publishing and Libraries

 Paperback (17 May 2012)